A Local’s Guide to Travel in Sicily

 Affiliate disclosure: some of the links in this article are affiliate links.
 If you book using one of them, we’ll earn a small commission.
 All of our info is free to read and free of ads, so we appreciate it!

-Inhabited dating back at least 14,000 years, Sicily has been a crossroads for millennia due to its strategic position at the center of the Mediterranean.
-While the Phoenicians and the Greeks are known to have established themslves here starting around the 8th Century BC, even before this time, three native peoples occupied the islands: the Siculi in the east; the Sicani in the center; and the Elimi in the west.
+Inhabited dating back at least 14,000 years, the Phoenicians and the Greeks are often regarded as the initial civilizations to have formed colonies on the island (beginning around the 8th century BC), but long before them three native peoples occupied these lands: the Siculi in the east; the Sicani in the center; and the Elimi in the west.

-Visitors to Sicily today can experience that history in abundance through our historical sites, archaeological wonders, architecture, and even the language and cuisine.
+Visitors today can experience that history in abundance through our incredible archaeological sights, historic architecture, and even the language and cuisine.

-But Sicily is about much more than the past: here, you’ll find busy cities, gorgeous Baroque towns, impressive mountains and pristine natural areas, some of the best beaches in Italy, and fantastic wine and an excellent, totally distinct cuisine.
-In short, Sicily has a lot for you to discover!
+But Sicily is also about much more than the past and you’ll also find busy cities, gorgeous Baroque towns, impressive mountains, pristine natural areas, some of the best beaches in Italy, fantastic wine, and an excellent, totally distinct cuisine.
+There's a lot to discover!

 Table of Contents